A sleep method or

 When teaching baby to sleep alone, rather than holding, nursing and

-Whisperer suggests comforting by picking baby up, and putting
+whisperer method suggests comforting by picking baby up, and

 down as often as needed until she sleeps (pu/pd method).